chef/chef-web-docs/content/attribute_arrays.md

 { :x => '1', :y => '2' }
 ```

-When items cannot be merged through substitution, the original data is overwritten.
+When items can't be merged through substitution, the original data is overwritten.

 ### Addition